-Daily changes in SOFR have, on occasion, been more volatile than daily changes in other benchmark or market rates, such as USD LIBOR.
-Although changes in SOFR when compounded as described in this document are generally not expected to be as volatile as changes in daily levels of SOFR, the return on and value of the Notes may fluctuate more than floating rate securities that are linked to less volatile rates.
+Additionally, daily changes in SOFR have, on occasion, been more volatile than daily changes in other benchmark or market rates, such as USD LIBOR.
+Although changes in Term SOFR and Compounded SOFR generally are not expected to be as volatile as changes in daily levels of SOFR, the return on and value of the Notes may fluctuate more than floating rate securities that are linked to less volatile rates.
 In addition, the volatility of SOFR has reflected the underlying volatility of the overnight U.S. Treasury repo market.
 The Federal Reserve Bank of New York has at times conducted operations in the overnight U.S. Treasury repo market in order to help maintain the federal funds rate within a target range.
 There can be no assurance that the Federal Reserve Bank of New York will continue to conduct such operations in the future, and the duration and extent of any such operations is inherently uncertain.
 The effect of any such operations, or of the cessation of such operations to the extent they are commenced, is uncertain and could be materially adverse to investors in the Notes.

 SOFR is published by the Federal Reserve Bank of New York based on data received by it from sources other than us, and we have no control over its methods of calculation, publication schedule, rate revision practices or the availability of SOFR at any time.
 There can be no guarantee, particularly given its relatively recent introduction, that SOFR will not be discontinued or fundamentally altered in a manner that is materially adverse to the interests of investors in the Notes.
 If the manner in which SOFR is calculated is changed, that change may result in a reduction in the amount of interest payable on the Notes and the trading prices of the Notes.
 In addition, the Federal Reserve Bank of New York may withdraw, modify or amend published SOFR data in its sole discretion and without notice.
 The interest rate for any interest period will not be adjusted for any modifications or amendments to SOFR data that the Federal Reserve Bank of New York may publish after the interest rate for that interest period has been determined.
-If the Calculation Agent cannot determine the rate of interest during the Floating Rate Period using the methods described below, the Calculation Agent will have significant discretion in determining the amount of interest payable on the Notes.

-Since SOFR is a relatively new reference rate, the Notes may not have an established trading market, and an established trading market may never develop or may not be very liquid.
+Since SOFR is a relatively new reference rate, the Notes may not have an established trading market if a Benchmark Transition Event and its related Benchmark Replacement Date have occurred with respect to USD LIBOR, and an established trading market may never develop or may not be very liquid.
 Market terms for floating-rate debt securities linked to SOFR, such as the spread over the base rate reflected in interest rate provisions or the manner of compounding the base rate, may evolve over time, and trading prices of the Notes may be lower than those of later-issued SOFR-based debt securities as a result.
 Similarly, if SOFR does not prove to be widely used in securities such as the Notes, the trading price of the Notes may be lower than those of Notes linked to reference rates that are more widely used.
 Investors in the Notes may not be able to sell the Notes at all or may not be able to sell the Notes at prices that will provide them with a yield comparable to similar investments that have a developed secondary market, and may consequently suffer from increased pricing volatility and market risk.